Never Store These Common Household Items in the Garage

 3. Extra clothing

-If you have extra stereo equipment, computers, or televisions, you should find a humidity-free space to keep them so they don’t get damaged.
+If you have extra stereo equipment, computers, or televisions, find a humidity-free space to store them so they don’t get damaged.
 If you’re looking to get rid of broken items, check your township for electronic recycling days rather than holding onto them or throwing them in the regular trash (which may be illegal).

 7. Propane tanks